microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 * In VSCode, open the Command panel using `Ctrl + Shift + p` and search for `Azure Functions: Create new project`.
 * Select the `api` folder.
 This is where our Function App will be created.
-* Choose `JavaScript` as this is the langage we are going to use to write our Function.
+* Choose `JavaScript` as this is the language we are going to use to write our Function.

 <div class="info">